A Systematic Process for creating Heroic Weekly Status Updates

 Some of this information will not change week-to-week.
 Arguably, the part that will change the most (the first 6 sections of your update) will already be known by you because you're using the best practice: Communicate via a team Scrum, and a lot of this information will be given to you by your team, when they send you an email Scrum summary each week.

-Don't forget, every Status Update you provide your customer is an opportunity to Remind them of the reason you are the contractor, and of the value they have received in working with you.
+Don't forget, every Status Report you provide your customer is an opportunity to Remind them of the reason you are the contractor, and of the value they have received in working with you.

 *Here's some obvious food for thought: if you want to be rated as an exceptional contractor, you have to see your contract requirements as a starting point - as a minimum level of acceptability, and go up from there.